 In the U.S., more than 1 million Americans live with HIV, and 1 in 5 are unaware.
 It is everyone’s responsibility to get tested and know the results, and to encourage loved ones to do the same.
 The more people work to raise awareness, the closer the nation is to an AIDS-free generation.

 As a leader in California health care, AltaMed offers simple, confidential and private HIV and STDs testing at many service locations.
 In fact, AltaMed uses the HIV Rapid Test, which lets people find out their results in just 20 minutes.
-Anyone can make an appointment, walk into one of the AltaMed clinics or visit a mobile testing unit, which travels throughout Los Angeles.
+Anyone can make an appointment, walk into one of the AltaMed locations or visit a mobile testing unit, which travels throughout Los Angeles.

 On AltaMed.org, people can also find many educational resources about the HIV and AIDS health care services AltaMed offers, including specialty care, case management, treatment, prevention programs and one-on-one counseling.
 AltaMed has a team of highly skilled experts ready to provide everyone with quality care without exception.